About

 2021

 C. Estelle Smith, William Lane, Hannah Hillberg, Daniel Kluver, Loren Terveen, and Svetlana Yarosh.
 Effective Strategies in Crowd-Powered Cognitive Reappraisal Systems: A Field Deployment of the Flip*Doubt Web Application for Mental Health.
 CSCW 2021.
 Best Paper Honorable Mention Award (Top 5% of submissions).
-(Download from ACM | local copy (no paywall) | short blog
+(ACM DL | local copy | short blog

 C. Estelle Smith, Avleen Kaur, Katie Z. Gach, Loren Terveen, Mary Jo Kreitzer, and Susan O’Conner-Von.
 2021.
 What is Spiritual Support and How Might It Impact the Design of Online Health Communities?
-CSCW 2021. ( Download from ACM | local copy (no paywall) | short blog
+CSCW 2021. ( ACM DL | local copy | short blog

 Avleen Kaur, C. Estelle Smith, and Loren Terveen.
 Sway Together, Stay Together: Visualizing Spiritual Support Networks Through the SoulGarden Prototype.
 CSCW 2021 Poster.
-(Download from ACM | local copy (no paywall))
+(ACM DL | local copy)

 2020